Bi-Fold Closet Door Installation

 I made a mistake when locating the door knobs due to the generic door instructions.
 The door knob should be installed in the center board between the upper and lower panels for better leverage.
 See the correction in the 3rd photo below.
 I’ll drill a new hole and relocate the door pull later.

 The door knob is attached from the back of the door with the long screw provided with the door kit:

 The bi-fold doors are trimmed with PVC quarter round mounding to cover the gap along the door jambs and to hide the door track hardware.
 The quarter round moulding has been installed on right door jamb.
 I’m ready to measure, saw and install the moulding on the left door jamb.
 The moulding is fastened with 1-1/2 inch brad nails.

-The quarter round moulding is fastened to the door jambs with the bi-fold door closed for a tight professional looking fit.
+The quarter round molding is fastened to the door jambs with the bi-fold door closed for a tight professional looking fit.
 The corner miter is cut with the DeWALT compound miter saw.
-The side mouldings are installed first, then the top quarter round piece is cut and installed last.
-I cut the top moulding about 3/32 inch longer than the tape measurement, test fit and trimmed it for a perfect fit:
+The side moldings are installed first, then the top quarter round piece is cut and installed last.
+I cut the top molding about 3/32 inch longer than the tape measurement, test fit and trimmed it for a perfect fit:

 Corner moulding closeup with the bi-fold door closed:

 The moulding can be installed against the door face because the bi-fold door recesses inward when opened so there’s no interference.
 The brad nails dimples are filled with white caulk – you can just see the brad nail indentation just to the left of the corner joint: